bazelbuild/bazel/site/versions/master/docs/skylark/language.md

 ## Syntax

-The extension language (Skylark) is a superset of the [Core Build Language](/docs/build-ref.html#core_build_language) and its syntax is a subset of Python.
+The extension language, Skylark, is a superset of the [Core Build Language](/docs/build-ref.html#core_build_language) and its syntax is a subset of Python.
 It is designed to be simple, thread-safe and integrated with the